jfink09/jfink09/README.md

 - 👋 Hi, I’m @jfink09
 - 👀 I’m interested in technology in medicine, aerospace engineering, financial modeling, and website and mobile application development.
-- 🌱 I’m currently learning HTML/CSS, Javascript, and Python.
+- 🌱 I’m currently learning HTML/CSS, Javascript, and PyTorch.
 - 💞️ I’m looking to collaborate on projects related to advancing medicine.
 - 📫 How to reach me jasonfink09@gmail.com